Introduction

 The status code of this response is 429.

-The Parameter & Field Names section provides an overview of patterns for API request and response parameter and field names.
+The Parameter & Field names section provides an overview of patterns for API request and response parameters and field names.

 Booleans